 Qubole clusters now have the ability to rebalance the cluster when the number of On-Demand instances in the Auto-Scaled nodes exceeds the ratio requested by the user.
 At a high level, this works by swapping out On-Demand instances for Spot instances at opportune moments when the Spot instance availability is higher.
 This is a multi-step process where the cluster will automatically:

 - Identify On-Demand instances that are not heavily occupied in performing tasks or holding too much state – such instances are good candidates for being swapped out

 - Provision Spot instances from the AWS market, if available, and

 - Initiate termination of the On-Demand instances identified in Step 1

-    In order to get around this problem – we have introduced an optional feature to backup map-outputs to AWS S3 when performing rebalancing.
-If we detect that a node is holding map-output for some jobs, and that these jobs have finished shuffling data (i.e. the map-output is likely not to be required in future), then we can backup the map-output to S3 and remove the node safely.
-If in case the map-output is required in future, Reducers are redirected to the backed-up copy on S3.
-If this feature is enabled, long running jobs can no longer obstruct rebalancing.
+In order to get around this problem – we have introduced an optional feature to backup map outputs to AWS S3 when performing rebalancing.
+If we detect that a node is holding map-output for some jobs and that these jobs have finished shuffling data (i.e. the map-output is likely not to be required in the future), then we can back up the map output to S3 and remove the node safely.
+If in case the map-output is required in the future, Reducers are redirected to the backed-up copy on S3.
+If this feature is enabled, long-running jobs can no longer obstruct rebalancing.